SimpleUpdates/ThemeHandbook/naming_things.md

 ## Naming CSS Classes

-Most CSS class names should be hyphenated.
-The exceptions to this rule are classes related to a specific component.
+Most classes should be named according to the component they are a part of.
 A component's basename should take the form of `.layer-componentName` in order to mirror the component's file name.
 Its internal classes should be of the form `.layer-componentName__subclass`.
+Any class which does not pertain to a specific component should be hyphenated, though the need for its existense at all should be questioned.

 | Yes                               | No
 |-----------------------------------|-----------------